sincronicatech/PSBicepParser.Powershell/README.md

 - ### ConvertFrom-PSBicepDocument

-Convert a string to a BicepDocument Powershell object.
+Converts a string to a BicepDocument Powershell object.

 - ### ConvertTo-PSBicepDocument

-Convert a BicepDocument Powershell object to a string that represents the content of a Bicep file.
+Converts a BicepDocument Powershell object to a string that represents the content of a Bicep file.

+- ### Get-PSBicepReference

+Analyzes the Bicep Object or the Bicep string and returns a list of references used by it

+- ### Resolve-PSBicepReference

+Given an identifier and a parsed Bicep document, returns the element referred by the identifier.

 ## Notes